Bruce-Gergley/dsp/lessons/statistics/2-4-cohens_d.md

 >> Analysis of the data indicates that first born infants weigh slightly less.

->> The Cohen Effect Size I calculated was -0.05121987839050833 (using the order ((First Born Mean) - (Not First Born Mean)) in the numerator
+>> The Cohen Effect Size I calculated was -0.08969874168299517 (using the order ((First Born Mean) - (Not First Born Mean)) in the numerator.

->> For pregnancies with multiple births, the 2nd and 3rd birth was included in the mean for non-first-born.
-If the weight of the 2nd or 3rd birth from multi-birth pregnancies is not factored in, the Cohen Effect Size is larger but in the same direction: -0.09697227499569235.
+>> For pregnancies with multiple live births, only the first birth birth of that pregnancy was included in this calculation.

 >> The following code was used: